frankshearar/Home/[Spec]-NuGet-Build-Integrated-Project-handling-of-floating-versions-and-ranges-in-Visual-Studio-Client.md

 This solution also involves that when a package is updated and the package reference specifies a floating version or a range, this reference will only be updated if the new version installed doesn't fall inside of the range previously specified.

-Taking this updates in consideration, there are some scenarios that are relevant to mention the desired user experience involved.
-These scenarios are presented below.
+Taking this updates in consideration, there are some scenarios that are relevant and are presented below.

 ### Scenarios